Covariant quantum field theory of tachyons

 with $\boldsymbol{l'}$ being the spatial part of the four-vector $- \Lambda k$.
 This time the the operators on both sides of \eqref{superoperatorboost} commute with their hermitian conjugates, so the commutation relations are preserved by the transformation.
 This implies \eqref{operatorboost}, because the alternative transformation ${\hat{a}_{\boldsymbol{k}}\otimes\hat{\mathbb{1}} \usebox\mypic\hat{a}^\dagger_{\boldsymbol{l'}}\otimes \hat{\mathbb{1}}}$ would again violate the commutation relations.

-Our extension of the Hilbert space, in which the Lorentz group is represented, defines a theory that does not change the field operator \eqref{superfieldoperator}, preserves the commutation relations, and leaves the vacuum state invariant under the group action.
-This Lorentz invariance resolves a number of problems encountered in previous attempts to formulate a relativistic quantum theory of tachyons \cite{Feinberg1967, Arons1968, Dhar1968}.
-Such theory involves field operators $\hat{\phi}$ that do not commute outside of the light cones \cite{Feinberg1967}, but it is not immediately clear whether this leads to the possibility of superluminal signaling.
-This is because the mode decomposition is incomplete and it is not possible, even in principle, to construct compactly supported wavepackets that could be used for such ``signaling''.
+Our extension of the Hilbert space, in which the Lorentz group is represented, defines a theory that does not change the field operator \eqref{superfieldoperator}, preserves the commutation relations, and leaves the vacuum state $|0\rangle\otimes\langle 0| \in \mathcal{F}\otimes\mathcal{F}^\star$ defined by \eqref{twinvacuum} invariant under the group action.
+This state describes a situation where no tachyons are prepared in the past, nor are there any tachyons detected in the future.
+In contrast, neither of naive vacuum states, $|0\rangle\in\mathcal{F}$ and $\langle 0|\in\mathcal{F}^\star$, independently admits a covariant description.
+In this way, we resolve the problems encountered in previous attempts to formulate a relativistic quantum theory of tachyons \cite{Feinberg1967, Arons1968, Dhar1968}.

 {\it ---Quantum field theory in \superspace.} We now direct our focus towards the formalism and properties of the tachyon quantum field theory operating in the Hilbert space ${\cal F}\otimes{\cal F}^\star$.
 Our primary goal is to calculate the probability amplitudes for scattering processes.
 For this purpose, we need a c-number valued functional on the \superspace.
 There is a canonical isomorphism of ${\cal F}\otimes{\cal F}^\star$ with the algebra of Hilbert-Schmidt operators, so at least on its sub-algebra of trace-class operators, a good candidate is the trace: $\Tr\colon {\cal F}\otimes{\cal F}^\star \to \mathbb{C}$.
 For separable {\superstate}s of the form $|\psi\rangle\otimes\langle\xi|\in {\cal F}\otimes{\cal F}^\star $ it yields: